Carolina Chickadee

 Poecile carolinensis

 Among small songbirds, the chickadee's black cap and bib, white cheeks, gray back, wings, and tail, and whitish undersides with buffy flanks are distinctive.
-The Carolina Chickadee, on the other hand, is difficult to distinguish on sight from the Black-capped Chickadee, but rarely if ever occurs in Northern Virginia.
+It's difficult to distinguish on sight from the Black-capped Chickadee, which rarely if ever occurs in Northern Virginia.

 The common Carolina species has a higher four-note song, sounding like "fee-bee, fee-bay", while the other species sings a lower two-note one.
 Both birds use the "chick-a-dee-dee" call, often in warning, and the length of the call may indicate the level of threat the bird feels.

-As its name suggests, the Carolina Chickadee is an inhabitant of the warmer parts of eastern North America, from Kansas City, Chicago and New York City south into Texas and Florida.
+As its name suggests, the Carolina Chickadee is an inhabitant of the warmer parts of eastern North America.
 It can be found in lowland forests, woodlands, suburbs, and city parks - almost anywhere there are large trees.

 Carolina Chickadees are year-round residents, and pairs may remain together for several years.
 They sleep or shelter from the cold in small cavities they find in trees, such as former Downy Woodpecker holes, or that that they dig in dead trees.